You are here: Home My Diary

 29th March 2008

 Had a shower today, but when I got into the bedroom I noticed I was bleeding quite a lot from my backside.
-Julie has a look (good old Julie!) and between us, we decide I have just broke a stitch.
+I decide I have just broken a stitch.

 30th March 2008